Social insurance classes

 Introduction

-People in employment pay contributions to the Social Insurance Fund.
-The contribution you pay depends on your earnings and occupation.
+People in employment must make Pay Related Social Insurance (PRSI) contributions to the Social Insurance Fund which helps pay for benefits and pensions.
 This is why it is called a Pay Related Social Insurance (PRSI) contribution.
 Some people who have unearned income are also liable for PRSI.
 There are currently 11 different PRSI classes.
 They are A, B, C, D, E, H, J, K, M, S and P - see 'Social insurance classes' below.

 The social insurance payments you can get depend on the PRSI class you are in.